lopalopa/productMSNode/README.md

 •	Reinstall dependencies: If problems continue, delete node_modules and package-lock.json, then reinstall all dependencies: rm -rf node_modules package-lock.json npm install

+Note: all the single file uploaded inside the frontend folder of project and install react in frontend and in src folder of fronend paste all the singel file here ...